Healthcare in the United States: Coverage of social determinants of health

+Trauma-informed care

+Some providers in the US advocate for the use of trauma-informed care frameworks within their practice.
+Trauma-informed care frameworks center a patient's experience with trauma in the treatment plan and view medical care as one aspect of treatment.
+Advocates argue that doing so fosters more equitable and culturally sensitive care that is especially important when serving patients from marginalized communities.
+Clinically, trauma-informed care can strengthen the social determinants of health of patients, as well as provide impactful interventions for patients at high risk.
+In violent trauma care settings, providers have been advocating for the implementation of Hospital-Based Intervention Programs (HVIPs) at all Level 1 trauma centers to deliver trauma-informed care addressing social determinants of health of patients post-injury, in order to better prevent re-injury.
+Others suggest that upstream education during medical training is more beneficial, so healthcare providers themselves can manage clinical medicine and SDOH together.

 Prescription drug issues

 Drug efficiency and safety

 The FDA is the primary institution tasked with the safety and effectiveness of human and veterinary drugs.
 It also is responsible for making sure drug information is accurately and informatively presented to the public.
 The FDA reviews and approves products and establishes drug labeling, drug standards, and medical device manufacturing standards.
 It sets performance standards for radiation and ultrasonic equipment.

 One of the more contentious issues related to drug safety is immunity from prosecution.
 In 2004, the FDA reversed a federal policy, arguing that FDA premarket approval overrides most claims for damages under state law for medical devices.
 In 2008, this was confirmed by the Supreme Court in Riegel v.
 Medtronic, Inc.

 On June 30, 2006, an FDA ruling went into effect extending protection from lawsuits to pharmaceutical manufacturers, even if it was found that they submitted fraudulent clinical trial data to the FDA in their quest for approval.
 This left consumers who experience serious health consequences from drug use with little recourse.
 In 2007, the House of Representatives expressed opposition to the FDA ruling, but the Senate took no action.
 On March 4, 2009, an important US Supreme Court decision was handed down.
 In Wyeth v.
 Levine, the court asserted that state-level rights of action could not be pre-empted by federal immunity and could provide "appropriate relief for injured consumers".
 In June 2009, under the Public Readiness and Emergency Preparedness Act, Secretary of Health and Human Services Kathleen Sebelius signed an order extending protection to vaccine makers and federal officials from prosecution during a declared health emergency related to the administration of the swine flu vaccine.